Shore Sweep 2025 was record breaking!

 Shore Sweep Sites:

 Advance Sites – These unmanned locations located around the lake allow people to drop off trash for the two weeks prior to Shore Sweep.
-If you are unable to attend the day of Shore Sweep or you know of more trash than you can collect in one day, the advance sites allow you to help on your schedule.
+The advance sites allow you to participate in the cleanup on your schedule.
 Just be sure that you secure all debris high enough where it will not flow back into Lanier.
+The 2025 Advance Sites open on Tuesday, September 2nd and close at sundown on Sunday, September 21st.

 Shady Grove Park-Beach: 34° 12′ 7.7″ N 84° 2′ 9.3998″ W